Wyatt Earp: Movie connections

-While living in Los Angeles, Earp became an unpaid film consultant for several silent cowboy movies.
+While living in Los Angeles, Earp served as an unpaid film consultant on several silent cowboy movies.
 In 1915, Earp visited the set of director Allan Dwan's movie, The Half-Breed, starring Douglas Fairbanks.
 In his autobiography, Dwan recalled, "As was the custom in those days, he [Earp] was invited to join the party and mingle with our background action."

 Earp became friends with William S. Hart and later Tom Mix, the two most famous movie cowboys of their era.
 Hart was a stickler for realism in his depictions of Western life, and may have relied on Earp for advice.
 Earp later frequently visited the sets of movie director John Ford, whose movies starred Harry Carey.
 Ford's son Patrick later wrote, "My dad was real friendly with Wyatt Earp, and as a little boy I remember him."

-In 1916 Earp went with his friend Jack London, whom he knew from Nome, to visit the set of former cowboy, sailor, and movie actor-turned-film director Raoul Walsh, who was shooting at the studio of Mutual Film conglomerate in Edendale, California.
+In 1916, Earp went with his friend Jack London, whom he knew from Nome, to visit the set of former cowboy, sailor, and movie actor-turned-film director Raoul Walsh, who was shooting at the studio of Mutual Film conglomerate in Edendale, California.
 Walsh took the two men to dinner at Al Levy's Cafe on Main and Third Street.
 During the meal, the highest paid entertainer in the world, Charlie Chaplin, dropped by to greet Wyatt Earp.
 Chaplin was impressed by both men, but particularly the former Tombstone marshal.

-In the early 1920s Earp was given the honorary title of deputy sheriff in San Bernardino County, California.
+In the early 1920s, Earp was given the honorary title of deputy sheriff in San Bernardino County, California.
 On January 25, 1926, Wyatt's brother James died of cerebral apoplexy in San Bernardino, California.

 Earp tried to persuade his good friend, well-known cowboy movie star William S. Hart, to help set the record straight about his life and get a movie made.
 "If the story were exploited on the screen by you," he wrote Hart, "It would do much toward setting me right before a public which has always been fed lies about me."
 Hart encouraged Earp to first find an author to pen his story.